erikasversion/Hello/_pages/resources.md

 Here are some of the resources I am using.

 Know of something else I should check out?
-[Send me your recommended resources :)](mailto:erikasversion@gmail.com)
+[Email me your recommended resources :)](mailto:erikasversion@gmail.com)

 ## Free Resources